Jack-Ji/jok/README.md

 TIPS: To eliminate console terminal on Windows platform, override `exe.subsystem` with `.Windows` in your build script.

 ## Watch out!
-It's way too minimal (perhaps), you can't write shaders (It doesn't mean performance is bad!
+* It's way too minimal (perhaps), you can't write shaders (It doesn't mean performance is bad!
 Checkout benchmark example `sprite_benchmark/benchmark_3d`.
 [And the situation might change in the future.](https://gist.github.com/icculus/f731224bef3906e4c5e8cbed6f98bb08)).
 If you want to achieve something fancy, you should resort to some clever art tricks or algorithms.
 Welcome to old golden time of 90s!
 Or, you can choose other more powerful/modern libraries/engines.
 It's also a bit **WIP**, please do expect some breaking changes in the future.
+* For those considering develop a 3d game, keep in mind **jok suffer from lack of depth buffer**, just like Playstation 1, which means you need to order objects yourself, and do tessellation when necessary! (jok does provide some convenience features, such as atomatic triangles sorting, but they don't work well in all situations, please use carefully)

 ## Third-Party Libraries
 * [SDL2](https://www.libsdl.org) (zlib license)